 Instructions

-- Add all ingredients, except the bread, to a blender or to a shallow dish and whisk well to combine.
-If whisking by hand, mix flour and eggs together first, then add remaining ingredients.
+• Add all ingredients, except the bread, to a blender or if using a shallow dish and whisking by hand, mix flour and eggs first then add remaining batter ingredients.

 Notes